aneumann-cmu/17646-D6-assignment2/README.md

 --OR--
 git clone https://github.com/aneumann-cmu/17646-D6-assignment2.git

-cd 17646-D6-assignment1
+cd 17646-D6-assignment2
 sudo ./devops-pl.sh

 ## Step 3.
 Open and View Jenkins Pipeline ##
 The Jenkins CI job may be viewed in Jenkins by opening Firefox and going to http://localhost:8080

 ## Step 4.
 Open and View Sonarqube Analysis ##
-The Sonarqube SAST may be viewed in Sonarqube by opening Firefox and going to http://localhost:9000 and using Username: admin + Password: password to login
+The Sonarqube SAST may be viewed in Sonarqube by opening Firefox and going to http://localhost:9000 and using Username: admin and Password: password to login

 ## Step 5.
 Open and View PetClinic App ##
 The PetClinic App may be viewed by opening Firefox and going to http://localhost:8085